TheoDct/ALGOSUP_2022_Project_4_D/Specification/Technical Specification.md

 We used this version because it's the last LTS version in order to have the best stability throughout the project

+#### Templates of project unity

+We decided to use the template URP because it will simplify the rendering at the end of the project, it will also allow us to use a Graphic tool to program shaders in order to have better graphics and effects in the simulation.

 ### Device compatibility

 VR headset :